Ultimate Guide to Chicken Coop Flooring

 Adding bedding on top of the chicken coop flooring is a very important step for several reasons.
 First of all, the bedding will absorb any moisture and odor to limit the mess and potential ammonia build-up in the coop.
 It also provides cushion and insulation, which is a blessing on those cold nights!

-Lastly, the chickens really enjoy scratching through it and it encourages natural behavior.
-By providing this activity, it can reduce boredom and other issues such as cannibalism and feather picking.
+Lastly, the chickens really enjoy scratching through it, and it encourages natural behavior.
+By providing this activity, it can reduce boredom and other issues such as egg eating, cannibalism, and feather picking.

 Coop Clean-Out Day

 Make sure to clean the coop out and replace it with fresh bedding regularly.
-How often this is, depends on how often your chickens are inside the coop and how many chickens you have!
-For me, it’s about monthly, but I’ll often turn it over and add a fresh layer on top if needed in between full clean outs.
+How often this needs to happen depends on how often your chickens are inside the coop and how many chickens you have!
+For me, it’s about monthly, but I’ll often turn it over and add a fresh layer on top if needed in between full coop clean-outs.

 To make coop clean-out day a breeze, I highly recommend installing a poop chute!
 Check mine out here on Instagram.